Toying with perception, Finnish artist’s oil-on-canvas collection offers alluring, poetic lexicon of the everyday

 In 2016, Alftan’s paintings appeared alongside works by Henri Cueco, Gaël Davrinche, and Nils-Udo in J’ai des doutes.
 Est-ce que vous en avez?, an exhibition in Paris focused on notions of doubt and perception.
 The previous year, Alftan enjoyed a six-month residency at New York’s prestigious International Studio & Curatorial Program.

-Alftan’s work can be found in collections at Finland’s Helsinki Art Museum, and Kunsti Museum of Modern Art, as well as the Famille Durand-Ruel gallery in Paris, France, among others.
+Alftan’s work can be found in collections at Finland’s Amos Anderson Art Museum, Kuntsi Museum of Modern Art, and The Helsinki Art Museum, among others.

 Drawing inspiration from painting’s history and progression, Alftan spends much of her time reflecting on iconic works in galleries and museums in Paris.
 She cites her contemporary influences as figurative painters Luc Tuymans and Alex Katz, as well as Vancouver’s own photographer Jeff Wall.